What kind of testing accommodations are available?

 Most often, students take their exams in one of two locations in Lane Hall.
 Students with an accommodation for a separate location generally take their exams in a cubby on the third floor of Hathorn.
 Other buildings/classrooms may be utilized in overflow situations or during final exam period.

-Will students have access to the internet or electronic devices while taking an exam in Lane Hall?
+Will students have access to the internet or electronic devices while taking an exam?

-No. All students are required to leave personal belongings, including cell phones, with AESS before going to their exam location.
+No. All students are required to leave personal belongings, including cell phones, in our office before going to their exam location.
 This is outlined for students in the Exam Accommodation Guidelines.
 Students who have computer accommodations use one of our laptops, all of which are internet disabled.

 Will students take the exam at the same as the class?

-How can I get my exam to AESS?
+How can I get my exam to Accessible Education?

 How do I get the exam back?